 Series · Amazon Bedrock for Production AI · Part 1 of 8 Foundations · Part 2: RAG with Bedrock Knowledge Bases →

-- The model — the foundation model that produces the reasoning.
+The model produces the reasoning.
 Claude, Llama, Mistral, Titan, Cohere — Amazon Bedrock unifies access to them under a single API.
-The choice of model is a real engineering decision (cost, latency, context window, tool-use quality), but it is one decision among several.
+The choice is a real engineering decision (cost, latency, context window, tool-use quality), but it is one decision among several rather than the whole thing.

-- The tools — the actions the agent can take.
+The tools are the actions the agent can take.
 Lambda functions, REST APIs, MCP servers, AWS API calls.
 The agent reasons in tokens but acts through tools.

-- The memory — what the agent remembers across turns.
-Short-term (the current conversation), long-term (what it learned in previous sessions), semantic (the documents and facts the agent has been given access to).
+The memory is what the agent remembers across turns.
+Short-term holds the current conversation.
+Long-term holds what the agent learned in previous sessions.
+Semantic memory is the documents and facts the agent has been given access to.
 Memory is what separates a useful agent from one that hallucinates the same answer every Tuesday morning.

-- The orchestration — the loop itself.
-How the agent decides whether to call a tool, call another model, return to the user, or stop.
-AWS's managed answer to this is Bedrock Agents and the newer AgentCore platform; the open-source answers (LangChain, LlamaIndex, Strands) are the subject of Part 3.
+The orchestration is the loop itself — how the agent decides whether to call a tool, call another model, return to the user, or stop.
+AWS's managed answer is Bedrock Agents and AgentCore.
+The open-source answers (LangChain, LlamaIndex, Strands) get their own treatment in Part 3.

-This series treats each of those layers — and the operational concerns wrapped around them (security, cost, observability, multi-step orchestration) — as its own piece.
+This series treats each of those layers — and the operational concerns wrapped around them — as its own piece.
 This first piece is the vocabulary.

 The first part is the foundation.
 The second part is what most teams will actually consume.